Industry News

 Synchronous motors require DC excitation from an external power source.

-These motors are not self-starting motors and require some external device to start and synchronize them.
+These motors are not self-starting and require some external device to start and synchronize them.

 The cost per kilowatt output is typically higher than that of induction motors.